jonomas/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/BZzkktV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Presently working on the ticket for a quick resolution.
+Presently working on the ticket; updating the ticket severity and the SLA to match the ticket and assigning it to the appropriate agent for resolution in a timely fashion.
 </p>
 <br />